 Figure 10.
 Embodied carbon benchmark for recycled rebar replacement.

 4.2.3.
-Third recommendation
+Third alternative

 The proposal that could improve the results further involved replacing both the 0% recycled binder of the ready-mix concrete and the 0% recycled rebars with the suggested materials above (Ready mix concrete with 40-55% recycled binders in cement and 97% recycled rebar).
 This would lead to a reduction in CO2e equivalent to 112 kg CO2e / m2 / year, around a 16% reduction from the original results, and to upgrade to level C in the Embodied Carbon Benchmark as shown in Figure 11.